-- DASH-approved foods include fruits and veggies, whole grains, lean proteins, and low- or no-fat dairy products.
+- DASH-approved foods include fruits and veggies, whole grains, lean proteins, and low-fat or nonfat dairy products.

 - Nuts, seeds, and fresh fruits are the recommended snacks.

-- The DASH diet does not focus on food deprivation, but instead encourages eating enough to keep you full while cutting out sodium and artificial sugars.
+- The DASH diet doesn’t focus on food deprivation, but instead encourages eating enough to keep you full while cutting out sodium and artificial sugars.

 DASH is effective and may cause your blood pressure to plummet as much as 14 mmHg.

 Salt and high blood pressure don’t mix.
-According to the Mayo Clinic, if you cut even a little bit of salt from your diet, it can result in lowering your blood pressure by as much as 8 mmHg.
+According to the Mayo Clinic, if you cut even a little bit of salt from your diet, you can lower your blood pressure by as much as 8 mmHg.
 The majority of salt in the American diet comes from restaurant food and prepared foods.

-The American Heart Association recommends that you keep your sodium intake to no more than 1,500 mg a day.
+The AHA recommends that you keep your sodium intake to no more than 1,500 milligrams (mg) a day.

 Stress can increase blood pressure, at least temporarily.
 You’ll want to pay particular attention to lowering your stress if you’re at risk for high blood pressure due to being overweight.

 Many activities can help you stay calm while dealing with daily stresses.
-Many of the same healthy actions that are good for your blood pressure — like eating right and exercising — can also counteract stress.
+Many of the same healthy actions that are good for your blood pressure, such as eating right and exercising, can also counteract stress.

-In addition to exercise, other forms of relaxation like meditation or deep breathing are also helpful.
-A morning routine that focuses more on calming rituals — like a cup of a calming chamomile tea and 10 minutes of thoughtful meditation — will decrease stress levels more than reaching for that double espresso.
+In addition to exercise, other forms of relaxation such as meditation or deep breathing are also beneficial.
+A morning routine that focuses more on calming rituals — such as a cup of chamomile tea and 10 minutes of thoughtful meditation — will decrease stress levels more than reaching for that double espresso.

 Maintaining a diet that is low in sodium, engaging in cardiovascular exercise for over half an hour three or four times per week, and being proactive about your stress levels are the most significant ways you can prevent hypertension.

-Looking into your family history to find out if heart disease and hypertension are part of your genetic makeup is a way to find out if you are at high risk for developing high blood pressure and is good information for you and your doctor to have.
+Looking into your family history to find out if heart disease and hypertension are part of your genetic makeup is a way to find out if you’re at high risk for developing high blood pressure.
+It’s also good information for you and your doctor to have.

 When you’re living a healthy lifestyle, you’re also making the right choices for your blood pressure.
 Watching your weight, exercising, and eating right can win the battle against hypertension.

 Taming your vices also makes a difference in some cases.
-If you smoke, drink too much alcohol, or drink caffeine daily, talk to your doctor to see if cutting back should be a part of your blood pressure reduction plan.
+If you smoke, drink lots of alcohol, or have caffeine daily, talk to your doctor to see if cutting back should be a part of your blood pressure reduction plan.